 18 USC Section 1301: Importing or Transporting Lottery Tickets

-Under this statute, it is illegal to bring into the US or knowingly deposit with an express company or any other common carrier to be transported in interstate commerce any paper, certificate, or instrument that purports to be a lottery or any similar game of chance, or advertisement of a game of chance unless permitted within the United States.
+Under this statute, it is illegal to bring into the US or knowingly deposit with an express company or any other common carrier, via transportation, to interstate commerce of any paper, certificate, or instrument that purports to be a lottery or any similar game of chance, or advertisement of a game of chance unless permitted within the United States.

 It is also prohibited to knowingly transmit information used for the purposes of procuring a lottery ticket or ticket for a game of chance unless permitted within the USA.